-Since the Labour government was swept to power in July 2024, pensioners have been under the spotlight.
-Most controversially, the government introduced plans to means test the Winter Fuel Payment.
-At the same time, Labour has committed to keeping the state pension ‘triple lock’.
-In this post, we look at what the state pension increase will be in 2025 – and what it means for you.
+Since the Labour government swept to power in July 2024, pensioners have been under the spotlight.
+Notably, there was an early controversy to means test the Winter Fuel Payment.
+This led millions of pensioners to miss out before a messy U-turn restored the payments to those with incomes under £35,000.
+On the positive side for those of retirement age, the government has kept the state pension ‘triple lock’.
+In this post, we look at what the state pension increase will be in 2026 – and what it means for you.

 What is the state pension triple lock?